Face and Neck Lift Surgery

 Cosmetic elective procedure

-• Not covered by private health insurance or medicare
+➔ Not covered by private health insurance or Medicare

-• Day procedure
+➔ Day procedure

-• Most patients stay overnight
+➔ Most patients stay overnight

 Patients will often have several concerns and questions regarding cosmetic surgery procedures.
 Facial surgery is not something that should be entered into lightly.

-Cosmetic surgery for an ageing face
+Cosmetic surgery to lift the face

 • Creases and wrinkles